Francis Kurkdjian: Career

 In 1995, at the age of twenty-six, Kurkdjian created Le Male for Jean Paul Gaultier, one of the world's best selling perfumes.
 This became Kurkdjian's first success at perfume making.
 He later created Narciso Rodriguez for Her with Christine Nagel (2003) and Burberry Her.

-Besides selling his scents to major fashion designers and houses in the beginning of his new career, Kurkdjian opened the pathways to a new vision, lending his talent to contemporary artists, re-creating Marie Antoinette’s favorite perfume for Palace of Versailles, going back in time to the early 17th century and the sources of perfumery.
+Besides selling his scents to major fashion designers and houses, Kurkdjian re-created Marie Antoinette’s favorite perfume for the Palace of Versailles.

-Kurkdjian has also created gigantic olfactory installations in emblematic spaces, making people dream with his ephemeral and spectacular perfumed performances and was honoured the "Chevalier des Arts et des Lettres" by French Government in 2008.
+Kurkdjian has also created gigantic olfactory installations.
+For his installations, he was honoured the "Chevalier des Arts et des Lettres" by the French government in 2008.

 He was the first to open his bespoke fragrances atelier in 2001, going against the trend of perfume democratization.

 In 2006, Kurkdjian redeveloped the Papier d'Arménie for the year of Armenia in France.

 He co-founded his own fragrance house Maison Francis Kurkdjian with business partner Marc Chaya in 2009 near the Place Vendôme in Paris.

 In 2013, the crystal company Baccarat commissioned Kurkdjian to make a perfume for its two-hundred-and-fiftieth anniversary.
 Initially the perfume was a limited edition run of Baccarat crystal bottles, priced at three thousand Euros each.
-Released in fall 2014, Rouge 540 (named for the temperature at which Baccarat crystal is produced) quickly sold out but Kurkdjian gave a bottle as a gift to the vice-president of beauty at the department store Neiman Marcus, Kelly St. John, who received so many compliments on it that she suggested Kurkdjian produce it for sale at their stores.
-Kurkdjian and Baccarat struck a deal allowing him to sell the synthetic gourmand fragrance in his signature square glass bottles, and it became one of the best-selling fragrances in the world, propelled by fragrance reviewers on TikTok.
+Released in fall 2014, Rouge 540 (named for the temperature at which Baccarat crystal is produced) quickly sold out.
+Kurkdjian gave a bottle as a gift to the vice-president of beauty at the department store Neiman Marcus, Kelly St. John.
+She received so many complements on it that she suggested Kurkdjian produce it for sale at their stores.
+Kurkdjian and Baccarat struck a deal allowing him to sell the synthetic gourmand fragrance in his signature square glass bottles.
+It became one of the best-selling fragrances in the world, propelled by fragrance reviewers on TikTok.

 In March 2017, European luxury goods conglomerate LVMH purchased the Maison Francis Kurkdjian business for an undisclosed sum.

 In October 2021, Christian Dior appointed Kurkdjian as its new creative director of perfume.